gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 Only later did I notice
-that I had spent those conversations on the other side of the equation — the one doing the reassuring, not the one being reassured.
+that I had spent those conversations on the other side of the equation.
+The one doing the reassuring,
+not the one being reassured.

 I didn't mind.